wso2/docs-is/en/docs/references/extend/rebranding/customizable-login-portal.md

 !!! note
     Repeat the above steps for `accountrecoveryendpoint` as well.

-### Step 3: Add the branding preferences json file
+### Step 3: Add the branding-preference.json file
-The branding preferences json file is used to specify which layout should be used.
-To add the branding preferences json file, follow the guide [Re-brand WSO2 Identity Server UIs](https://github.com/wso2/docs-is/tree/master/en/docs/references/extend/rebranding/rebrand-identity-server-uis.md).
+The branding-preference.json file is used to specify which layout should be used.
+To add this file, follow the guide [Re-brand WSO2 Identity Server UIs](https://github.com/wso2/docs-is/tree/master/en/docs/references/extend/rebranding/rebrand-identity-server-uis.md).
-The `activeLayout` property in the branding preferences json file should be set to the name of the layout to be used (e.g. `custom`) in the tenant or app.
+The `activeLayout` property in the branding-preference.json file should be set to the name of the layout to be used (e.g. `custom`) in the tenant or app.

 !!! note
-    The layout that is at the level of the active branding preferences file will be activated.
-For example, if the branding preferences file is at the tenant level, the tenant-wise layout will be activated.
+    The activated layout will be that which is defined at the level of the active branding preferences file.
+If no layouts are defined at the level of the active branding preferences file, the default layout will be activated.
-    If the branding preferences file is at the app level, the app-wise layout will be activated.
-If the branding preferences file is at the tenant level and the app level, the app-wise layout will be activated.
-    However, if a branding preferences file is defined at app-level and no layouts are defined at app-level, the default layout will be activated.
+    For example, if a branding preferences file is defined at app-level but no layouts are defined at app-level, the default layout will be activated.

 ### Step 4: Add a custom layout design